sokrypton/af2bind/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/artemg97/af2bind_prod/main/logo.png" height="128" /></p>

 Experiments were conducted using the latest [ColabDesign](https://github.com/sokrypton/ColabDesign) github commit `v1.1.1`, with the Alphafold's weights as of [2022-03-02](https://storage.googleapis.com/alphafold/alphafold_params_2022-03-02.tar)

+# Other Models
+The *.zip files contain all the other weights for models described in the manuscript (including ESM-2, ESM-IF, combinations, etc.).
+See train_script.ipynb for details on how features are combined.